 - Siege Engine: An airborne variation.

 Another strain derived from the Mutalisk, they launch corrosive acid at enemy fleets that eat away at them and slow them down.

-- Crippling Over Specialization: Why they aren't in the sequel, once the enemy air units are dealt with, these these things are dead weight because they can't attack ground units, meaning players who use them end up investing money to sacrifice their mutalisks ground attack capabilities for a unit that is only useful in certain situations.
+- Crippling Overspecialization: Why they aren't in the sequel.
+Once the enemy air units are dealt with, these things are dead weight because they can't attack ground units, meaning players who use them end up investing money to sacrifice their mutalisks ground attack capabilities for a unit that is only useful in certain situations.

-- Splash Damage: A curious variation, while in Brood War the Terrans and Protoss got the Valkyrie and Corsair to add this to their fleets, the Mutalisk already did Splash Damage, it just wasn't that strong.
-Solution - the Devourer itself doesn't do splash damage, but when it attacks the target and nearby units are splashed with acid spores that cause them to take additional damage and attack slower, thereby powering up the Mutalisk.
-As well as reveal cloaked units hit with the splash, letting them serve as alternatives to Overlords for detection.
+- Splash Damage: A curious variation, while in Brood War the Terrans and Protoss got the Valkyrie and Corsair to add this to their fleets, the Mutalisk already did Splash Damage, but it wasn't that strong.
+Solution: the Devourer itself doesn't do splash damage, but when it attacks the target and nearby units are splashed with acid spores that cause them to take additional damage and attack slower, the Mutalisk is powered up.
+Their spores can also reveal cloaked units hit with the splash, letting them serve as alternatives to Overlords for detection.